asomers/gstat-rs/README.md

 systems.  `gstat-rs` is designed to work better even on servers with hundreds of disks.
 The key differences are:

+* gstat-rs supports sorting the disks using the '+', '-', and 'r' keys, and the "--sort" and "-r" command line options.
+* gstat-rs can enable/disable optional columns at any time using the '-s', '-d', and '-o' keys.  gstat can only do that at startup.
 * gstat-rs does not support batch mode (`-bBC`) output.
 If you want that kind of information, use iostat(8) instead.
 * gstat-rs does not display GEOM consumers (`-c`), but it can easily be